 At Luther College, the following types of loans may be available to you and your family to assist in financing educational costs:

 This program allows parents to share the responsibility of financing a college education to help reduce the debt burden of their student.
-Parents borrow at a fixed rate of 6.31%.
+Parents borrow at a fixed rate of 6.28% for the 2021-22 academic year.
 FAFSA filing is required.

 Other loan programs are available to allow a student or their parents to finance educational expenses over a longer period of time.
 These loans offer both fixed and variable interest rates, usually require a co-signor, and should be considered only after federal and institutional loan options have been exhausted.